rambunction4330/RobotCode2022/motto.md

 >
 > "You are the 8 kg mass." - Dick Witt
 >
-> "am I a weeb if I watch hentai" Ashmit Tekno
+> "am I a weeb if I watch hentai" - Ashmit Tekno
+>
+> “Listen… I do enjoy me a nice anime girl every so often… but that DOES NOT mean im a weeb. strictly speaking im like halfway there…” - Samuel Wiseman